The Intersection of Compliance and Fair Market Value: Are You Sure Your Arrangements Coincide?

-The policy of an organization related to its provider arrangements should set the standard for how deals are structured.
+An organization’s policy regarding provider arrangements should set the standard for structuring deals.
 The procedure should address areas such as:

 - Responsible persons for required approvals